 - We are generating a global community of diverse scholars.
 The CALS Office of International Engagement is working with several groups across campus, including the CALS Office of Diversity and Inclusion, Cornell Office of Academic Diversity Initiatives (OADI) and Les Femmes de Substance (a student organization that focuses on leadership opportunities for women of color) to increase underrepresented minority participation in study abroad programs offered by CALS and by the Cornell Office of Global Learning.
 The purpose of this cooperative effort is to increase URM participation in study abroad by building awareness, connections and resources to support an inclusive advising model.

-- We are expanding summer internship, networking and development opportunities for underrepresented students.
+- We are expanding summer internship, networking and development opportunities for underrepresented students, including:

-- The Prefreshman Summer Program (PSP) is designed to help students from different backgrounds and ethnicities come together for classes and enrichment programs to bridge the gap between their high school and college experiences.
+- The Prefreshman Summer Program (PSP) brings together students from different backgrounds and ethnicities for classes and enrichment programs to bridge the gap between their high school and college experiences.
 Students generally enroll in regular summer-session courses; enrichment courses in areas such as writing, chemistry or mathematics; and/or a college-achievement seminar.
 CALS is actively working with PSP students.

 - We have launched a new Peer Mentoring Program to support underrepresented minorities (URMs) and first-generation students in CALS, providing training for mentors through workshops and courses and pairing new students with mentors they can relate to through similar experiences and interests.
 Mentors begin communications with students over the summer and continue a dialogue with the students until the end of the fall semester.
 This supplements academic mentoring with a mentoring experience specifically focused on the student’s transition to Cornell.